jerimiahshort/jerimiahshort.github.io/README.md

 # jerimiahshort.github.io

-Images are &copy; Copyright 2015 Evgeny Karandaev - Used with permission
+Layout is released to the public, licensed under the MIT license Background images are &copy; Copyright 2015 Evgeny Karandaev - Used with permission All other images are &copy; Copyright 2013-2015 Jerimiah S Short - All Rights Reserved